Tall wheatgrass as energy crop for marginal areas has being testes enough to be consider in large scale projects to feed biomass facilities.

 - Agronomic advice, fertilization improvement, varieties, monitoring and crop management for site-specific conditions

-- Biomass and pulp projects development in Latin America, Northamerica and Europe
+- Biomass and pulp project development for Latin America, Northamerica and Europe

 - Advice on harvesting methods to improve bale for heat/electricity and bioethanol processing requirements.
 Cost reductions from planting to energy uses.